ZakaHaceCosas/FuckingNode/docs/manual/usage.md

 ## Configuring a project's behavior

-Before advancing into the additional feature section, something you should know about is `fknode.yaml`.
-It's a simple config file, similar to what you're used to (`.prettierrc`, `.eslintrc.js`...) that lives in the root of the repo.
+Before continuing, something you should know about is `fknode.yaml`.
+It's our own text-config file, similar to other config files you're likely used to (`.prettierrc`, `.eslintrc.js`...).

 It's completely opt-in and not required whatsoever.
 However, it can be really useful (and some additional features do require specific configuration from this file).

-Instead of a boring reference-like explanation here, we got a fully documented, easy to follow file example at our repository.
-[Click here to go over there.](https://github.com/ZakaHaceCosas/FuckingNode/blob/master/fknode.example.yaml)
+[Click here to learn about it.](fknode-yaml.md).

 ## Using additional features